| An Essay on

 aggregate directly and divide it up successively so as to arrive at a list of

 elementary headings so detailed that we need go no further.
+These two approaches, though formally inverse, are used

 simultaneously in practice.
 This is worth comparing with the Aristotelian notion